kuzzleio/kuzzle/lib/api/dsl/README.md

 # What is Kuzzle's DSL?

-This module converts our API Domain Specific Language into some internal filtering functions.
-It is used by the hotelClerckController.
+This module converts our API Domain Specific Language in internal filtering functions.
+It is used by the hotelClerkController.

 The Kuzzle's DSL use the [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).